 Modern Monarchy: State and Nation.
 Constitutional Law Seminar Series, City, University of London, March 2018 (text available here)

 When Statutory Silence Is Deafening: The Binding Nature of the Referendums in the UK.
 Society of Legal Scholars Conference, University College Dublin, September 2017

 Brexit: What Next?
-Carlton Club Discussion Evening, April 2017.
+University of Winchester, April 2017.
 Watch the presentation video.

 Modern Monarchy: Brexit and English Identity.
 Expertise in English Issues Event, University of Winchester, September 2016